Also known as ‘The Saturn Path’ or the ‘Northern Path of Initiation’

 Work of this sort challenges a number of pre-conceptions common in anthroposophical work.
 Distinguishing between thinking and knowledge is hugely important to gauge the meaning of Steiner’s insistence on dropping intellectual thought.
 For this work to be effective it is important to be able to expand the meditative space, release temporarily all head thinking and listen more deeply into the after-images that rise up in our etheric body.
 These skills are developed by this work.
 Participants need only to be open to them.
 Fully integrating our three-fold Self means that even the way we move can reveal us to ourselves and the practice of consciously discovering oneself through movement “embodied awareness” is a valuable accessory

 Rudolf Steiner based much of his work on familiarity with inner silence.
-What I often see happening today is that the sheer extent and complexity of anthroposophical content can actually work against stillness or a felt awareness of the Presence of the Cosmic Christ.
+What I often see happening today is that the sheer extent and complexity of anthroposophical content can actually work against stillness, or against a felt awareness of the Presence of the Cosmic Christ.
 Only the true digestion of Steiner’s work, the ‘destruction’ of its form to release its sustaining content, allows one to discover the inner peace at its core.
 Journeys into the Saturn path will challenge any lack of inner quiet.
 Only thoroughly digesting our adopted truths will allow us to truly see the true centre of humanity in the other.

 Exercises developed in groups doing Saturn path work – by any other name – slowly build trust and acceptance of the other person.
 They support the individuation of the modern human being while creating a direct relationship with our common humanity, together enabling levels of community that people often struggle towards.